SalusaSecondus/CryptoGotchas/index.md

   * Notice that I say "key" here.
 Commonly the key is the real the root of trust and the "root certificate" is just convenient way to package the key.
   * Roots don't need to be self-signed
   * Roots will often be signed by other roots (usually for migration reasons)
-  * Signatures, experiations, certificate limitations, etc. on roots are commonly ignored.
+  * Signatures, expirations, certificate limitations, etc. on roots are commonly ignored.
 (Remember what I said about the "key" being the real root?)
   * Root stores often have custom logic and restrictions around how specific roots can be used, except when they don't and just trust the world.
   * Not all "Root CAs" are publicly trusted.
 You may be most familiar with those in your browser and in the [CA/B Forum](https://en.wikipedia.org/wiki/CA/Browser_Forum), but there are many others out there.
   * While some (publicly-trusted) roots are good and well managed, others just pay a bunch of auditors money to claim they can be trusted.
 From the outside, it can be hard to know which is which.